cagataydemiralp/va-sampler/README.md

 Variational Autoencoder Viewer
 ==============================
-This is a basic variational autoencoder  visualizer that I've created to support the discussion of the paper, [https://arxiv.org/pdf/1312.6114.pdf](Auto-Encoding Variational Bayes), at our reading group.
+This is a basic variational autoencoder  visualizer that I've created to support the discussion of the paper, [Auto-Encoding Variational Bayes](https://arxiv.org/pdf/1312.6114.pdf), at our reading group.
 It may also help others reading the paper.
 The autoencoder implementation is based on [https://github.com/keras-team/keras/blob/master/examples/variational_autoencoder.py](Keras).